-1. Take an appropriate substance use specific history

-2. Diagnose substance use disorders, recognizing co-occurring medical and psychiatric conditions

-3. Diagnose patients with alcohol and opioid intoxication and withdrawal

-4. Develop and execute short and medium term treatment plans for the medical management of withdrawal, substance use disorders and any medical and psychiatric comorbidities, including transition to longer term inpatient and outpatient treatment
+- 1. Take an appropriate substance use specific history - 2.
+Diagnose substance use disorders, recognizing co-occurring medical and psychiatric conditions - 3.
+Diagnose intoxication and withdrawal from a range of substances - 4.
+Develop and execute short and medium term treatment plans for the medical management of withdrawal, substance use disorders and any medical and psychiatric comorbidities, including transition to longer term inpatient and outpatient treatment

-1. Recognize different classes of opioids, interpret urine drug screening, and understand equianalgesic dosing

-2. Provide consultation services for patients with clinical problems requiring basic risk assessment
+- 1. Recognize different classes of opioids, interpret urine drug screening, and understand equianalgesic dosing - 2.
+Provide consultation services for patients with clinical problems requiring basic risk assessment

-1. The fellow will identify and acknowledge gaps in personal knowledge and skills in the care of patients with substance use disorders and will use supervision effectively to explore gaps in knowledge and skill sets.

-2. The fellow will develop and implement strategies for filling gaps in knowledge and skills and will demonstrate the capacity to research topics and identify needed resources in the medical literature.
+- 1. The fellow will identify and acknowledge gaps in personal knowledge and skills in the care of patients with substance use disorders and will use supervision effectively to explore gaps in knowledge and skill sets. - 2.
+The fellow will develop and implement strategies for filling gaps in knowledge and skills and will demonstrate the capacity to research topics and identify needed resources in the medical literature.

-1. The fellow will work effectively in complex health care systems to insure the successfully delivery and coordination of multidisciplinary substance use disorder treatment plans.

-2. The fellow will collect, synthesize and understand data from diverse sources about patients.

-3. The fellow's treatment plans will include cost-effective and evidence-based strategies for the treatment of the substance use disorders.
+- 1. The fellow will work effectively in complex health care systems to insure the successfully delivery and coordination of multidisciplinary substance use disorder treatment plans. - 2.
+The fellow will collect, synthesize and understand data from diverse sources about patients. - 3.
+The fellow's treatment plans will include cost-effective and evidence-based strategies for the treatment of the substance use disorders.

-1. Understand the value of multi-disciplinary team rounds with MD (IM and Psych), SW, CM and primary team

-2. Counsel patients using non-judgmental approach and encourage rapport-building with SUD patients
+- 1. Understand the value of multi-disciplinary team rounds with MD (IM and Psych), SW, CM and primary team - 2.
+Counsel patients using non-judgmental approach and encourage rapport-building with SUD patients - 3.
+Develop leadership skills of managing a teaching service and collaborating with multidisciplinary colleagues - 4.
+Support and educate learners on the service

-1. Counsel patients on use, risks, and benefits of medication for alcohol use disorder

-2. Counsel patients on use, risks, and benefits of opioid agonist therapy and naltrexone for opioid use disorder

-3. Counsel patient on harm reduction strategies, including overdose prevention, HIV post and preexposure prophylaxis, and safer syringe use practices

-4. Appreciate complex interplay of pain, medication tolerance and addiction, with importance of managing pain on opioid agonist therapy (OAT)

-5. Manage pain in patients with concurrent opioid use disorders
+- 1. Counsel patients on use, risks, and benefits of medication for alcohol use disorder - 2.
+Counsel patients on use, risks, and benefits of medications for opioid use disorder - 3.
+Counsel patients on use, risks, and benefits of medications for stimulant use disorder - 4.
+Counsel patient on harm reduction strategies, including overdose prevention, HIV post and preexposure prophylaxis, and safer syringe use practices - 5.
+Appreciate complex interplay of pain, medication tolerance and addiction, with importance of managing pain on opioid agonist therapy (OAT) and assist primary teams in managing pain in patients with concurrent opioid use disorders pain in patients with concurrent opioid use disorders

-Global assessment by clinical supervisor Evaluation by other professional staff on the consult service.
+Global assessment by clinical supervisor

+Evaluation by other professional staff on the consult service.